sripberger/gene-lib/README.md

   Crossovers' below for more information.
 - **childCount**: Can be used to specify the number of children per crossover operation.
 Must be a positive integer that is also a factor of the generationSize.
 Defaults to 2.
-See 'Unsusual Crossovers' below for more information.
+See 'Unusual Crossovers' below for more information.
 - **mutationRate**: Fractional rate of mutation.
 Defaults to zero.
 You'll want to set either this, the crossoverRate, or both, otherwise generations will not